Georgia Bulldogs: Equestrian

 guided the team to a national championship in the Varsity Equestrian National Championships (NCEA) that year as well as a repeat national championship the following year (2003–2004).
 After a series of runner-up finishes, the team reclaimed the top spot in 2007–2008 and repeated as champions in 2008–2009 and 2009–2010.
-They also earned the 2014 and 2021 national championship titles.
+They also earned national championship titles in 2014, 2021, and 2025 (its eighth).

 The University of Georgia consistently ranks number 1 in the nation for recruits per National Collegiate Equestrian Association's Coaches' poll.

 In January 2009, Georgia riders moved into their spacious new home, the UGA Equestrian Complex, located in Bishop, Georgia.
 The site is approximately 12 miles south of the Athens, Georgia campus.
 The 109-acre farm was formerly used in the 1996 Summer Olympics as a training site for the U.S. Dressage Team.
 The team originally trained and held meets at the Animal Science Arena on South Milledge Avenue.
 The Animal Science Arena is maintained by University of Georgia's College of Agricultural and Environmental Sciences (CAES).
 As the academic programs grew at CAES, the team relocated to the UGA Equestrian Complex.

 Football

-The 92,746 seat Dooley Field at Sanford Stadium is the home of the Georgia football team.
+The 93,033 seat Dooley Field at Sanford Stadium is the home of the Georgia football team.
 The white, and now also brown Bulldog is UGA's mascot and is properly known as the late "Uga VIII", now "Uga X", previously known as "Que".
 The Bulldogs play in the tradition-rich Southeastern Conference.

 The Bulldogs claim four football national championships: one for the 1942 seasons based on the determinations of several selecting organizations, and three consensus national championships for the 1980, 2021, and 2022 seasons based on the votes of the AP and Coaches Polls (several selectors have recognized the Bulldogs as national champions for the 1927, 1946, and 1968 seasons as well).
-Georgia has won 14 Southeastern Conference (SEC) championships (the most recent coming in 2022).
+Georgia has won 15 Southeastern Conference (SEC) championships (the most recent coming in 2024).

 Georgia owns the nations longest active bowl streak at 26, surpassing the previous leader Virginia Tech, who reeled off 27 in a row.
-The bulldogs are 20-6 in that stretch, excluding the three CFP National Championship games in 2018, 2022, and 2023.
+The bulldogs are 20–6 in that stretch, excluding the three CFP National Championship games in 2018, 2022, and 2023.
 In that time period; Georgia has accumulated 3 Peach Bowl victories, 3 Sugar Bowl victories, and a CFP Semi-Final Rose Bowl win to send them to the 2018 CFP National Championship game.
-Georgia's brand has grown exponentially under coach Kirby Smart, who's pieced together three #1 recruiting classes in his five seasons as Head Coach and led the Bulldogs to the 2021 National Championship victory over Nick Saban's Alabama Crimson Tide team 33-18.
-The next year, the Bulldogs also won the National Champion over Sonny Dykes' TCU Horned Frogs team 65-7.
+Georgia's brand has grown exponentially under coach Kirby Smart, who's pieced together three #1 recruiting classes in his five seasons as Head Coach and led the Bulldogs to the 2021 National Championship victory over Nick Saban's Alabama Crimson Tide team 33–18.
+The next year, the Bulldogs also won the National Champion over Sonny Dykes' TCU Horned Frogs team 65–7.